seominseok00/Obsidian/Paper-Reviews/Constrained RL/Model-Based/Model-based Safe Deep Reinforcement Learning via a Constrained Proximal Policy Optimization Algorithm/🇺🇸 Model-based Safe Deep Reinforcement Learning via a Constrained Proximal Policy Optimization Algorithm.md

 - Increasing reward performance of Lagrangian-based approaches.
 - Devising better ways for model-learning in high-dimensional state representations in safe RL settings where exploration is limited.
-- Adapt off-policy natrual actor-critic algorithms such as in the setting of constrained MDPs and study their performance both theoretically and epirically.
+- Adapt off-policy natrual actor-critic algorithms such as in the setting of constrained MDPs and study their performance both theoretically and empirically.

 ## Critique